ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

-Such a pair of parallel source and target maps is the underlying pattern that is common to all directed graphs, their essential "blueprint".
-We generally draw this as two arrows marked `src` and `tgt`.
+Such a pair of parallel maps is the underlying blueprint common to all directed graphs.
+The technical name for a figure built up from chunky arrows is a schema.
+We generally draw the schema for directed graphs as two arrows marked `src` and `tgt`.

 ```{image} assets/Ch4/DirectedGraphSchema.jpg
 :alt: Whoopsy!